hydaline-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates a directory named my first directory in the /tmp/ directory Move the file
 Delete the file betty
+Delete the directory my first directory that is in the /tmp directory.